RedHatRanger/RHCE9Vagrant/rhce-practice-questions/17_timesysnc_yml_(MEDIUM).md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 ### ANSWER #17:
+- YOU NEED TO READ THE /home/rhel/ansible-files/roles/rhel-system-roles.timesync/README.md (It will help you with the variable parameters in the yml file you create)
+- You will need to install the "rhel-system-roles" package on the control node.
+-
 1) Yum install rhel-system-roles:
 ```
 [rhel@control ansible-files]$ sudo yum install rhel-system-roles -y  #If you haven't installed it yet